awee01/Project-17-Regex-Tutorial/Develop/gist-template.md

 ### Character Classes

-Symbol: `\d` - matches a single digit.
+Symbol: `\d` - Matches a single digit.

-Symbol: `\w` - matches a single word character.
+Symbol: `\w` - Matches a single word character.
 Can consist of multiple strings, numbers and underscores.